Best daily deals

 • Current Android phone users will appreciate the ability to listen to music without using the proprietary dongle.

-• If you want to use your headphones with your laptop, owners of brand-new laptops will be able to use these without any fuss or apps.
+• If you want to use your headphones with your laptop, owners of brand-new laptops can use these without any fuss or apps.

 • Tinkerers will love the ability to swap out parts and experiment with the headphones.